 Apostille is a certificate issued by the Foreign and Commonwealth Office stating that the Notary’s signature and seal have been registered there.
 This helps prevent forgery.
 Many documents for use in Europe and in some states in the USA require Apostille as otherwise they are deemed invalid.
 The Foreign and Commonwealth Office charges fees for legalisation.

 Consent to a child travelling and leaving the UK

-“This document was signed by the above named [parent] before me, s/he having identified her/himself to me by the production of acceptable identification documents not only for her/himself but also on behalf of the child.
-In addition I have personally interviewed the child to ascertain the circumstances.
+“This document was signed by the above named [parent] before me, s/he has identified her/himself to me by the production of acceptable identification documents not only for her/himself but also on behalf of the child.
+In addition, I have personally interviewed the child to ascertain the circumstances.